j-f-d/hass-esi-thermostat/README.md

-# ESI 6 Series Thermostat Home Assistant Integration
+# ESI WiFi Thermostat Home Assistant Integration

-This is a custom Home Assistant integration for controlling ESI 6 Series Thermostats.
+This is a custom Home Assistant integration for controlling ESI WiFi Thermostats.
 It allows you to manage ESI smart thermostats within Home Assistant, providing functionality for setting temperatures and configuring thermostat options.

 ## Features